JohnFunkCode/DivideListIntoEvenGroupsByName/README.md

 This project divides a list of names into even groups based on the first letter of the last name.

+The partitioning logic now uses a **bucket variance score** that represents how evenly distributed the partitions are, and a **spread score** that represents how wide the partitions are.
+It optimized these two scores to pick the best partitions for the data provided.

-In the first commit we'll start by plotting the test data chatGPT generate for us to make sure it's diverse enough.
+The first commit start by plotting the test data chatGPT generate for us to make sure it's diverse enough.
-We'll do that by visualizing the distribution of the first letters of the last names using a bar chart.
+That is done by visualizing the distribution of the first letters of the last names using a bar chart.

 The prompt provided to ChatGPT to generate the data file is as follows:
 ``````